NicolaBernini/QuantumComputing1/quantum_computation_models/readme.md

 List of Quantum Computation Models
 - Adiabatic Computing
   - [Notes on Adiabatic Quantum Computers](https://arxiv.org/abs/1512.07617)
+    - Pro: should be the most tolerant to noise and disurbs

 Key Strengths
 - Solving NP Hard Problems in Polynomial Time